 After the death of N.Lavdas, the outbreak of WWII and the dissolution of the orchestra and conservatory in 1940, the archive and repertoire of the Mandolinata was kept by N. Lavdas’ nephew and student, the composer, musicologist and critic Antonios K Lavdas.
-The idea of the revival of the Mandolinata was close to his heart, and there were discussions about it as early as 1950, but the revival was never materialized, mainly for the lack of appropriate collaborators.
+The idea of the revival of the Mandolinata was close to his heart, and there were discussions about it as early as 1950, but the revival, although formally initiated in 1951, was never materialized, mainly for the lack of a critical mass of collaborators.

 In November 2010 in Cremona, under the auspices of the municipality of the city and the region of Lombardia, a celebration was held for the 100th anniversary of the Cremona Mandolin Competition, with special mention of the Athenian Mandolinata and its conductor and director.

 The event was organized by world famous soloist Ugo Orlandi.

 The orchestras from 1910 that still existed participated, while in place of the Athenian Mandolinata, there was a performance by the Dimitris Dounis quintet.